lemire/simple_simdjson_python_wrapper/README.md

-In a bash shell, trying the following:
+In a shell, trying the following:

 ```
-./build.sh
-./run.sh
+python setup.py build
 ```

+For macos